Quantum arithmetic with the Quantum Fourier Transform: QFT adders

 \section{QFT adders}

-Previously proposed QFT arithmetic circuits \cite{Dra00,Bea03,PG13,MP13} take advantage of this phase encoding.
-Before describing addition, we need to define a controlled phase gate.
-We start from the well-known controlled Pauli $Z$ gate, $CZ$, that for two input qubits $\ket{x}$ and $\ket{y}$ gives
+QFT addition provides a simple example of how operations with the phase encoding work.
+Once in the transform domain, we need quantum operators that act on the distributed phases of our quantum states.
+The basic element in these operators is the controlled phase gate, $C\!Z$.
+We start from the well-known controlled Pauli $Z$ gate which, for two input qubits $\ket{x}$ and $\ket{y}$, gives

 We can generalize the gate for $d$-dimensional systems (qudits) so that